Text

 Use Cases

-- •Testing font size and line wrapping across headline lengths
+- •Stress-testing font size and line wrapping in a design system by generating headlines of varying lengths

-- •Sparking real article ideas during editorial brainstorming sessions
+- •Sparking real article ideas by treating a generated headline as a writing prompt during an editorial brainstorm

 Tips